 #4 Remind the Registered Users

 Sometimes, despite the Google calendar and the whole lot of reminders, people tend to forget all about a webinar.
 You need to remind them and bring them to attend the webinar.
-You can send them a “you should be on this page” or “webinar has started” email, which will compel them to join the link and get started with the attendance.
+You can send them a short and impactful “you should be on this page” or “webinar has started” email, which will compel them to join the link and get started with the attendance.